 Its core features include automatic data enrichment for contact and company profiles, identifying buyer intent from anonymous website visitors, and smart form shortening to boost conversion rates.
 These features are designed to provide more complete and actionable data within HubSpot.

 Breeze Intelligence is the foundational data engine that cleans and enriches information, feeding insights to other tools like Breeze Copilot (conversational assistant) and Breeze Agents (automated task handlers).
-It acts as the silent partner providing the underlying data for the broader AI ecosystem.
+It acts as the key partner providing the underlying data for the broader AI ecosystem.

 Share this post